MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/production-how-to-plan-for-new-demand.md

 When you have finished your planning work on the **Order Planning** page, for example defined an alternative way to supply the quantity, you can proceed to create supply orders for one or more of the planning lines.

 > [!NOTE]
-> The supply orders you create may introduce new dependent demand, for example for underlying works orders, and you should therefore choose **Calculate Plan** again to find and resolve this before moving down the list.
+> The supply orders you create may introduce new dependent demand, for example for underlying production orders, and you should therefore choose **Calculate Plan** again to find and resolve this before moving down the list.

 ## <a name="see-also"></a>See Also